evalplus/evalplus/README.md

 To address this, we started the EvalPlus project -- a rigourous evaluation framework for LLM4Code that:

 + ✨ improves programming benchmarks by patching up to thousands of new tests! `EvalPlus(HumanEval) => HumanEval+` (81x new tests!)
-+ ✨ crafts a set utility tools to sanitize, visualize and inspect LLM-generated code and evaluation results!
++ ✨ crafts a set [utility tools](#useful-tools) to sanitize, visualize and inspect LLM-generated code and evaluation results!
-+ ✨ accelerates LLM4Code research by open-sourcing LLM-generated samples for 14+ models -- no to re-run the expensive benchmarks!
++ ✨ accelerates LLM4Code research by open-sourcing [LLM-generated samples](https://github.com/evalplus/evalplus/releases/tag/v0.1.0) for 14+ models -- no need to re-run the expensive benchmarks!

 ![](./gallary/overview.png)

-## Use EvalPlus-Enhanced Dataset
+## Use EvalPlus-enhanced dataset

 To get started, please first setup the environment: